dyson-ai/bencher/README.md

 ## Troubleshooting

 The main pixi tasks are related to CI.
 Github actions runs the pixi task "ci".
-The CI is mostly likey to fail from a lockfile mismatch.
+The CI is mostly likely to fail from a lockfile mismatch.
 Use `pixi run fix` to fix any lockfile related problems.

 ## vscode tasks